-Spanish Tortilla (or Tortilla de Patatas in Spanish) is actually a Spanish omlette, and is a popular dish in Spain.
+Spanish Tortilla (or Tortilla de Patatas in Spanish) is actually a Spanish omelette, and is a popular dish in Spain.
 Consisting of very basic ingredients including Spanish onion, eggs, yellow flesh potatoes, olive oil and salt, this Spanish favourite is absolutely mouth-watering!

 How do I know?
-I got to try Spanish Tortilla for the first time last weekend when my wonderful boyfriend offered to make it for me.
+I got to try Spanish Tortilla for the first time last weekend when my wonderful partner offered to make it for me.
 I love trying new foods, so I was all for that!
 His recipe comes from the Spanish side of his ex-wife’s family…straight from Spain.
 So you know it has to be authentic.

-In Spain, Spanish Tortilla is an appetizer or “aperitivo” that is often served with a glass of beer (many pubs in Spain serve slices of Spanish Tortilla for free!).
 We chose to make our Spanish Tortilla “Sunday supper”, and served it alongside a glass of red wine and a basket of fresh baguette.
 It was so delicious I had to restrain myself from having piece number three!
 By the next morning, we had managed to polish off the rest of our Spanish Tortilla.
 If it’s possible, our Spanish Tortilla tasted even better the next day!

 Want to make your own Spanish Tortilla?
 Here’s the step-by-step recipe:

 ~ SPANISH TORTILLA ~

 6-7 medium yellow flesh potatoes

 3-4 cups of olive oil (not extra virgin)

 Slice potatoes into “chips” about 1/8th of an inch thick (make them all equal)